Hickman County DUI Bail Information

 • Refund: After your case concludes (regardless of the outcome, as long as you appear in court as required), you'll typically receive approximately 90% of the bail money back.
 The court usually retains a small percentage for administrative fees.

-• Where to pay: You'll need to pay the cash bail at the Hickman County Jail.
-Contact them directly for specific instructions on payment methods accepted.
+• Where to pay: You'll need to pay the cash bail at the Hickman County Jail, located at 108 College Ave, Centerville, TN 37033.

 • Payment Methods: In Hickman County, cash is generally accepted.
-It's best to confirm with the jail whether they also accept cashier's checks or money orders.
+It's best to confirm with the jail whether they also accept cashier's checks or money orders by calling them directly at (931) 729-6143.
 Personal checks are typically not accepted.

 • Cost: This is the most common option because it requires significantly less upfront money.
 However, remember that the fee is non-refundable, even if you are found not guilty.